hindu-comm/mail_stream_advaita-l/2015/07/akhanDaakara-vRtti/172__shrImallalitAlAlitaH.md

 I think you wasted too much of my time.

-Anyway, those who are of such exalted mental state, should not engage in arguments and definitely not question anything.​
+Anyway, those who are of such exalted mental state, should not engage in arguments and definitely not question anything.